 We create the brand narrative around the identified ruling precept.
 We construct a brand theme line expressing that belief.

-We build your brand a ruling precept it becomes an emotional conflict to choose a different brand.
+We build your brand with a ruling precept.
+It becomes an emotional conflict to choose a different brand.
 It is akin to emotional suicide.

-All things being equal the behavioral modeling does not let the brand entirely off the hook with amenities and benefits.
+All things being equal, behavioral modeling does not let the brand entirely off the hook with amenities and benefits.
 But it amplifies those advantages 1000 times when wrapped in the new brand.

-The brands Stealing Share creates all embody the ruling precept— the precept claims the highest emotional intensity in the category and tells those you must influence not just what it is but why it exists.
+The brands Stealing Share creates salute the ruling precept— the precept claims the highest emotional intensity in the category and tells those you must influence what it is and why it exists.

-Raw and unbridle brand power.
+Raw and unbridled brand power.
 We insist on it.